Curriculum and Instruction

 Our successful instructional approach to college planning is indisputable.
 Our Guilford County Schools Program is the recipient of the 2020 Magna Award, awarded by the National School Boards Association to school districts with over 20,000 student enrollment.
 Our curriculum has guided students from diverse socioeconomic and cultural backgrounds into full scholarships and admission to the country’s most selective colleges and universities.
 And, our students have developed such a keen sense of leadership and service that they have returned to serve as mentors and interns for our program.

 Portrayed in the video is Lake City High School graduate, and current Northeastern University student, Damian Lee.
-Damian is one of the many college students whose stories provide cultural relevance in our curriculum.
+He is one of the many college students whose stories provide cultural relevance in our curriculum.
 Damian has joined college students from the University of Georgia, George Mason, University of Chicago, Middle Tennessee State, Bowdoin, University of Richmond, North Carolina A&T, North Carolina Central, Dillard, and Amherst College to serve as interns in our Zoom breakout rooms and mentors to current high school students.
-High school and middle school students in Georgia, North Carolina, South Carolina, Indiana, and Florida are also serving as interns.
+Our internship team also consists of high school and middle school students in Georgia, North Carolina, South Carolina, Indiana, and Florida all of whom are currently in the program.

 - Lessons are introduced with Guiding Questions (i.e., questions that students should be able to answer after completing the unit).